 \subsubsection{Field case}

 We first prove the case when the base is a field.
 To do this, we first give more details on the construction of the spectral sequence~\eqref{ss-inverted} since we will need some of the notation in our discussion of convergence.
-Suppose $\{{^i}E\}_{i \in \NN}$ is a collection of spectral sequences with filtered graded groups $\{ {^i}G \}_{i \in \NN}$ together with maps ${^i}\phi:{^i}E \rightarrow{^{i+1}}E$ which are compatible with maps ${^i}\psi: {^i}G \rightarrow {^{i+1}}G$ in the sense of~\cite{weibel}*{Page 126}.
+Suppose $\{{^i}E\}_{i \in \NN}$ is a collection of spectral sequences with filtered graded groups $\{ {^i}G \}_{i \in \NN}$ together with maps ${^i}\phi:{^i}E \rightarrow{^{i+1}}E$ which are compatible with the maps ${^i}\psi: {^i}G \rightarrow {^{i+1}}G$ in the evident sense.

 We say ${^i}\phi$ is \emph{of degree $a$} if it takes an element $x$ of degree $|x|$ to an element of degree $|x|+a$.
 By passing to the colimit of the system $(\{{^i}E\},{^i}\phi)_{i \in \NN}$ we obtain a spectral sequence with respect to the evident filtration on the target group $G$: